 They say UX and UI design can make or break your product.
 Partially because, in tech, founders put a lot of emphasis on the development phase – i.e. the coding – and often neglect or rush through the app design phase.

-This is despite proof that user experience (UX) is more important than products or price (see the WalkerInfo study), 95% of users say UX is key (see the SalesForce study) and companies who refocus on UX and UI design significantly increase their revenue (see the Forrester study).
+This is despite proof that user experience (UX) is more important than products or price (see the WalkerInfo study), 95% of users say UX is key (see the SalesForce study) and companies who refocus on UX design and UI design significantly increase their revenue (see the Forrester study).

-So, when it comes to app design time, how long does it actually take to complete the UX and UI design for a new product?
+So, when it comes to app design time, how long does it actually take to complete the UX design and UI design for a new product?

 When considering the full scope of app development, the entire process may consist of 5 Phases: